Tyler Lockett Player Prop Bets for NFL Week 10 | Seattle vs. Green Bay 11/14/2021

 Matchup vs. Green Bay

-- In his four matchups against the Packers, Lockett's 64 receiving yards average is 4.5 less than his over/under for Sunday's game (68.5).
+- Lockett has averaged 64 receiving yards per game in his four career matchups against the Packers, 3.5 fewer than his over/under for Sunday's game.

-- In four matchups, Lockett has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Packers.
+- In four matchups, Lockett has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Packers.

 - Note: Lockett's stats vs. Packers date back to 2016.

-- The 227.7 yards per game the Packers are allowing through the air makes them the NFL's seventh-ranked pass defense.
+- The Packers have the NFL's seventh-ranked pass defense this season, yielding 227.7 yards per game through the air.

-- With 15 passing TDs conceded this year, the Packers defense is ranked 19th in the league.
+- With 15 passing TDs allowed this season, the Packers defense is ranked 19th in the NFL.

 Recent Performances

-- In his Week 8 matchup with the Jaguars, Lockett hauled in 12 passes for 142 yards while being targeted 13 times.
+- Against the Jaguars in Week 8, Lockett was targeted 13 times and picked up 142 yards on 12 receptions.

-- Lockett has 16 receptions (on 23 targets) for 189 yards in his last three games, averaging 63.0 yards per game.
+- Lockett has 189 receiving yards on 16 catches (23 targets) during his last three games, averaging 63.0 yards per game.

 Lockett's Seattle Teammates